Accessibility links

 Basic information

-This article explains how to create a new author in Pangea CMS.
+This article explains how to create a new author from Pangea CMS.
 After you create a new author:

 Open author settings